box3x4/my-projects-or-studies/README.md

-# my_node_projects
+# My projects or academic studies

-in this repository i'll be uploading some of my node.js projects, academics or not.
+In this repository I'll be uploading some of my projects and studies, academics or not.